Jlbos24/Backend_News_Project/Backend-Feedback.md

 - return 404: Not Found when given a valid `article_id` that does not exist

-XXXXX DONE NEEDS CHECKING POST `/api/articles/10000/comments`

-Assertion: expected 400 to be one of [ 404, 422 ]

-Hints:

-- use a 404: Not Found _OR_ 422: Unprocessable Entity status code when `POST` contains a valid article ID that does not exist

 XXXXX DONE PATCH `/api/comments/1000`

 Assertion: expected 422 to equal 404